 What are the criteria for being on the list?

 The list includes names of priests against whom a substantiated allegation of sexual abuse of a minor was made.
-For purposes of this list, an allegation of the sexual abuse of a minor by a priest is substantiated when there is probably cause for believing the claim is true.
+For purposes of this list, an allegation of the sexual abuse of a minor by a priest is substantiated when there is probable cause for believing the claim is true.
 The following may be considered as evidence of probable cause: 1) admission of guilt by the accused; 2) accused does not contest the allegation; 3) guilty finding rendered by a court; 4) finding rendered by an investigative process shows cause for believing the allegation is true on an objective basis.

 The facts and circumstances that could warrant a priest from being on this list varied from case to case.